 King Street East, Hamilton, 1892 28 24 22 20 - 18 Bank of British North America (William Thomas Architect, 1847; demolished 1953.)
-ACO Hamilton, ACO Provincial, National Trust for Canada and the Ontario conservation community fought hard for conservation of the Gore Buildings after demolition permits were applied for in December 2012.
-Concerns were regarding proposed "retention" of 18-22, "development" of 24 and 28 (and rebuild of #30 that was demolished in 2011).
+ACO Hamilton Region, ACO Provincial, National Trust for Canada, Friends of the Gore and the Ontario conservation community fought hard for conservation of the Gore Buildings after demolition permits were applied for in December 2012.
+Concerns were regarding proposed "retention" of 18-22, "development" of 24 and 28 (and replacement of #30 that was demolished to become "the Missing Tooth" in 2011).
 Gore Buildings, prior to departure of tenants, May 2013